 Together for Short Lives wants to see a fair and transparent funding system which delivers for children and families and secures sustainable and consistent funding for those providing palliative care, including children’s hospices.

-Commissioning children’s palliative care in the new NHS
+Commissioning children’s palliative care in England

 Special Educational Needs and Disability (SEND)